 CIDER AND APPLE JUICE TASTING AT MOMA LOCAL FARM

-The high quality ciders produced at this third-generation family farm has a fruity taste with low level of alcohol, which makes them ideal for an aperitif or to be paired with a good meal.
+The high-quality ciders produced at this third-generation family farm has a fruity taste with a low level of alcohol, which makes them ideal for an aperitif or to be paired with a good meal.

 Hint: the name MOMA comes from two words combined together: Montgri (name of the mountain) + Poma (apple) = MOMA